 Interview with Szymon

-The first person we have talked with is Szymon.
+The first of Python developers we have talked with is Szymon.
 Szymon works in Amsterdam Standard for almost 5 years and more than half of this time he is working on the Onrecruit project as Python developer.
 Szymon was hired as a Full-stack developer (with an accent on PHP) and when he got the opportunity to join the Onrecruit project as a back-end developer with the main emphasis on Python programming language, he got this opportunity without thinking twice.
 The main reason for the move was his strong ambition for self-development.

 OnRecruit is a platform to automate HR work, improve the recruitment process, measure ROI for recruitment campaigns, and track and visualize candidates’ journey through companies’ recruitment flow.
 The project was already ongoing when Szymon has joined it and the team consisted of 2 developers.
 The expansion of the team was demanded.
 Till this moment the team has grown to 5 developers and one more expected to join in December.
 Product Owner for this project works on the client-side.

 The work on this project is going according to Agile principles.
 The team maintains and monitors the project and adds new features.
 They perform real-time tasks like aggregating candidates’ data (data science), showing candidates insights based on personalized company requirements, and so on.